lukasmwerner/golang-advanced-topics-computer-sci/homework/week13.md

 # Week 13

 Plan: To continue developing the mqtt api for Adafruit io.
 Also code zips are too large to easily fit on schoology.
 Here are my current repository links [lwerner-lshigh/golang-advanced-topics-computer-sci](https://github.com/lwerner-lshigh/golang-advanced-topics-computer-sci) and [lwerner-lshigh/io-client-go](https://github.com/lwerner-lshigh/io-client-go).
 The second of which is a fork of the official repo so I can contribute to the parrent project by adafruit, an open source hardware and software company.

+Status: Did not work on the mqtt api.
+Instead started development of my go final project in developing a way to run desktop apps in the browser.
+Source code currently in `projects/cloudpc` Implemented a working high level wrapper for docker which allows creating containers in the custom network which is used to allow multiple users to access different containers through different slugs.